gethinode/hinode/content/post/salesforce-marketing-cloud-is-changing-you-need-to-be-prepared.md

 Los Angeles, CA — May 9th, 2022: [Salesforce](http://salesforce.com) has finally decided to rename the acquisitions which have been pieced into its Marketing-based functionality over the years.
 Overall, the new naming conventions make sense, but it will take some time getting used to as a user.
 It’s all part of a program called “MC Easy” recently revealed/announced at the Salesforce World Tour in Sydney, Australia.

+## OVERALL HISTORY

-**OVERALL HISTORY**: Salesforce purchased the former “Exact Target”, based in Indianapolis, Indiana around 2013.
+Salesforce purchased the former “Exact Target”, based in Indianapolis, Indiana around 2013.
 That platform became what we now know\**as *Email Studio\* within the Salesforce Marketing Cloud Ecosystem.
 Frankly, it hasn’t changed all that much since its initial integration — and is still using legacy features such as “Data Extensions,” “Guided Sends”, and various UX / UI properties from the old days.

 {{< image src="/img/0_lHK6hZK4SnZQ8iiC.png">}}
 **_Example of Uploading into a Data Extension (2018)_**

 “Exact Target” was acquired by Salesforce for mostly B2C Marketing purposes.
 It was also purchased, somewhat in tandem, with Pardot which served as a B2B marketing-based acquisition product back in 2012 based in Atlanta, Georgia.
 That said, Marketing Cloud has always been the heavy hitter from an implementation perspective as a consultant.
 Yet, there has also been some backtracking in terms of use cases in using both systems within the last several years regarding best practices.

+## IMPLEMENTATION HISTORY

-**IMPLEMENTATION HISTORY**: Previously, some clients clearly didn’t need all the functionality in the Marketing Cloud universe & rested easy with Pardot instead (mostly B2B companies).
+Previously, some clients clearly didn’t need all the functionality in the Marketing Cloud universe & rested easy with Pardot instead (mostly B2B companies).
 Larger B2C clients were more than likely going to be geared toward using Marketing Cloud as they tended to have extremely huge databases and required critical use of suites such as _Automation Studio, Social Studio, Audience Builder, Contact Builder,_ _Journey Builder,_ and the use of SQL servers.

 Surprisingly, some larger B2C clients have been recently utilizing Pardot, as it has become a more mature platform within the overall Salesforce product line.
 Marketing Cloud also has a significantly higher sticker price over Pardot as well
 As mentioned, recently I’ve seen more B2C interest in Pardot, and for good reason.
 For instance, Pardot’s _Engagement Studio_ functionality has always been extremely underrated and I watched its “Silent” rollout as a consultant back in Summer 2016.
 I was floored by the release, and have always tried to promote it heavily to clients.
 It was a huge improvement from the former “Drip Campaign Editor” functionality and it has also gained additional curiosity & popularity amongst clients.
 This could be why some larger B2C clients have migrated over to Pardot instead of using Marketing Cloud as there is just a general ease of use.